 I used to be the girl who always had a book in hand.
 I was a bookworm; I could finish a book in one sitting and I could surpass the reading goal that I set for myself on Goodreads.
 It gradually changed over the years as I become powerless to resist the lure of social media.
 Instead of finishing a book, I would be on Facebook or Instagram liking photos and posts, watching videos, and conversing with people.
 My Currently Reading list on Goodreads was not updated for a very long time.
 I lost interest in purchasing new books, and the actual books that I own have collected dust.

-During my detox one of the first things that I did was to pick up a book.
+During my detox, one of the first things that I did was to pick up a book.
 Now that I eliminated the biggest distraction, I suddenly had free time.
 But the drive to finish a book wasn’t there instantly; I had to build up the momentum.
 I started by reading during my break-time at work and just before I go to sleep.
 Now, I read a book every chance I get.
 I finished the books that I stopped reading halfway before, and I downloaded new e-books on my phone.
-Not only did I get that sweet sense of accomplishment from completing something, I also get to learn.
-Win win!
+Not only did I get that sweet sense of accomplishment from completing something, but I also get to learn.
+Win-win!

 I finished the backlog on my blog

 All of a sudden, I was able to deal with the backlog in my blog.
 I penned the pending stories, edited, and published them here.
 The only thing that I wasn’t able to do in this process is the social media promotion.
 Nevertheless, I felt accomplished and satisfied.
 By consistently producing new contents, the stat of my blog significantly increased.
 For quite some time I couldn’t get past 30,000 views, but during this period, the views shoot to over 60,000.